New Oregon, New York: Catholic Church

-In 1866, the Parish purchased the New Oregon Methodist Church building and made additions.
-In a 1944 history of the Parish, it was noted that "The late Mr. Nicholas Schmitt and many other deceased parishioners, rendered faithful, untiring, noncompensating (sic) assistance in laying the cornerstone and general construction."
+In 1866, the parish purchased the New Oregon Methodist Church building and made additions.
+In a 1944 history of the parish, it was noted that "the late Mr. Nicholas Schmitt and many other deceased parishioners, rendered faithful, untiring, noncompensating (sic) assistance in laying the cornerstone and general construction."

-In the fall of 2006, the Parish was merged with Saint Martin and Saint Frances Cabrini to form Epiphany of Our Lord Parish in Langford and the New Oregon Church was closed.
+In the fall of 2006, the parish merged with Saint Martin and Saint Frances Cabrini to form Epiphany of Our Lord Parish in Langford, and the New Oregon Church was closed.
 In 2007, the buildings were purchased and now operate as the Marienthal Inn.

 Post Office

 New Oregon had its own post office from 1854 to 1903.
 In 1883, there was a mail route from Collins Center, through Morton's Corners and Woodward's Hollow to New Oregon.